Complete Nazi Party Reichstag Election Results

 This was the last free and fair election before the arrival of the Third Reich.
 The Nazis actually did worse; it showed the German population was still unsure whether they wanted a majority of Nazis in the house.

 The NSDAP lost two million votes, most of which went to its archenemy, the Communists.
-Its deputies in the Reichstag were now down to 196 instead of the previous 230.
+Its deputies in the Reichstag were now down to 196 instead of the previous 230 of the total 584 deputies.

 At the instant Hitler became chancellor of Germany, he targeted the destruction of the Weimar democracy.